-- 1. Members are encouraged to enter educational displays under Communications division; science inquiries under Science division, and career exploration or community service project endeavors under Citizenship and Leadership division. - Each member may enter up to three classes within the Level they are in, one exhibit per class and Celebrate our World.
-All foods entered must be made by the exhibitor.
-For recipe of the year classes, the State Fair's year is used to determine if it is an even or an odd year. - 3.
+- 1. Members are encouraged to enter educational displays under Communications division; science inquiries under Science division, and career exploration or community service project endeavors under Citizenship and Leadership division. - 2.
+Each member may enter up to three classes within the Level they are in, one exhibit per class and Celebrate our World.
+All foods entered must be made by the exhibitor. - 3.
 Exhibit ingredients: - a.
 Exhibits must be suitable for keeping at the fair without excessive spoilage or change of appearance.
 Highly perishable foods are not acceptable.
 Highly perishable foods include, but are not limited to cream cheese, custard fillings, and meats of any type. - b.
 Ingredients that the 4-H member cannot legally purchase, such as beer, whiskey, rum, etc. may not be used in any recipe or foods exhibit.
 Exhibits that include alcohol in the recipe will be disqualified.
 This includes menu and recipe file exhibits. - c.
-Commercial mixes cannot be exhibited except as an ingredient in a product.

-4. Preparation of exhibit:
+Commercial mixes cannot be exhibited except as an ingredient in a product. - 4.
+Preparation of exhibit: - a.

-- a.
 Exhibits must be displayed on a disposable plate and in a self-sealing bag. - b.
-Exhibits must include the recipe and a menu for one meal including the food item (exception for cookies and Cereal Marshmallow Bars).
+Exhibits must include the recipe and a menu for one meal including the food item.
 Recipes for food products should include all information given on the Exhibit Recipe Card (511-00) format.
 The recipes will not be returned to the exhibitor. - c.
-When alternative ingredients are used, these are to be underlined on the recipe.

-- 5. Exhibits in the Celebrate our World class must also include the Celebrate our World Explanation Card (998-03). - 6.
-Judging criteria are outlined on the appropriate evaluation form: Cookie Evaluation Form (511-01), Cereal Marshmallow Bars Evaluation Form (511-02), Recipe Collection Exhibit Evaluation Form (511-03), Muffin Evaluation Form (511-04), Quick Bread Evaluation Form (511-05), Coffee Cake Evaluation Form (511-06), Scone Evaluation Form (511-07), Shortened Cakes Evaluation Form (511-08), Yeast Breads and Dinner Rolls Evaluation Form (511-09), Focaccia Bread Evaluation Form (511-10), Sponge and Foam Cakes Evaluation Form (511-11), Pie Shell Evaluation Form (511-12), Special Pastries Evaluation Form (511-13), Food Gift Package Evaluation Form (511-14), Biscuit Evaluation Form (511-15), and Career/Interview Evaluation Form (511-16) all available from the county Extension office or on the at the State 4-H website.
+When alternative ingredients are used, these are to be underlined on the recipe. - 5.
+Exhibits in the Celebrate our World class must also include the Celebrate our World Explanation Card (998-03). - 6.
+Judging criteria are outlined on the appropriate evaluation form: Cookie Evaluation Form (511-01), Recipe Collection Exhibit Evaluation Form (511-03), Muffin Evaluation Form (511-04), Quick Bread Evaluation Form (511-05), Coffee Cake Evaluation Form (511-06), Scone Evaluation Form (511-07), Shortened Cakes Evaluation Form (511-08), Yeast Breads and Dinner Rolls Evaluation Form (511-09), Focaccia Bread Evaluation Form (511-10), Sponge and Foam Cakes Evaluation Form (511-11), Pie Shell Evaluation Form (511-12), Special Pastries Evaluation Form (511-13), Food Gift Package Evaluation Form (511-14), Biscuit Evaluation Form (511-15), and Career/Interview Evaluation Form (511-16) all available from the county Extension office or on the at the State 4-H website.